Eric Matthews (Saw)

 Detective Eric Matthews is a fictional character from the Saw franchise.
 Portrayed by Donnie Wahlberg, he first appeared in a mockumentary entitled Full Disclosure Report: Piecing Together Jigsaw, featured on the uncut version of the original film.
-He subsequently appeared as the main protagonist of Saw II (2005), and had a minor role in Saw III (2006), and again a major role in Saw IV (2007).
+He subsequently appeared as the protagonist of Saw II (2005), and had a minor role in Saw III (2006), and again a major role in Saw IV (2007).
 Eric's final appearance was in the form of a photograph in Saw V (2008).
 Before the release of Saw III, it was stated that Wahlberg would not return as the character, but this turned out to be a hoax conceived by Lionsgate Entertainment to throw off fans of the series trying to dig up details on the film.

 In the films, Eric is depicted as a corrupt police detective, who uses excessive brutality and framed several innocent people.
 He is one of the many people trying to solve the case of the Jigsaw Killer, and becomes directly involved when his son Daniel is among those forced to participate in one of Jigsaw's "games".
 Eric's patience is tested by Jigsaw, who forces him to wait until he reveals Daniel's whereabouts.
 Eric ultimately fails his test and brutalizes Jigsaw, forcing him to take him to the location of the game, only to end up captured.
 After six months in captivity, Eric becomes part of a game designed for his colleague, Officer Daniel Rigg; Rigg fails his test, resulting in Eric being killed by one of Jigsaw's contraptions.